micahkepe/micahkepe.github.io/blog/content/43-monkeys/index.md

 +++
-title = "(WIP) Building a Godot Game!
-The Making of '43Monkeys'" date = 2024-11-26 draft = false weight = 2
+title = "Building a Godot Game!
+The Making of '43 Monkeys'" date = 2024-11-26 draft = false weight = 2